Frequently Asked Questions:

 Depending on your interests, it should be kept in mind that it is also possible to pursue advanced study in academic Linguistics in other departments.
 While most people who want to study theoretical phonology, syntax or semantics will find their interests addressed most closely by Linguistics departments, some students in applied or experimental areas of Linguistics may find more to attract them in an allied field.
 For example, those interested in the linguistics of a particular language may apply to the graduate program in a language department; those interested in certain aspects of sociolinguistics may apply to an anthropology, area studies or communications program; those interested in language acquisition may apply to graduate programs in education or psychology; and those interested in psycholinguistics or neurolinguistics may apply to psychology or cognitive science programs.
 Each of these types of program has individual requirements, which should be looked into early enough to allow you to take the relevant courses during your undergraduate degree.
 Experimental fields like psychology and neuroscience, for instance, will likely require some undergraduate background in statistics as well as, perhaps, research design and experimental methods.
 Some programs may also require some background in neurobiology or other aspects of cognitive science.
 There is no space in this document to treat these allied fields in any detail.
 If you think you are interested in one of them, you should consult the instructor(s) in that area for information on requirements and programs.

-The above advice was prepared by Professor Charles Boberg, McGill's undergraduate academic adviser for Linguistics.
+The above advice was prepared by Professor Charles Boberg, McGill's undergraduate academic advisor for Linguistics.

 The Department of Mathematics and Statistics welcomes applications for Graduate studies in Applied Mathematics, Pure Mathematics and Statistics.
 The usual background for graduate study is one of our honours or joint honours program or the equivalent from another university.
 For further details see our graduate studies website.